New examples of $2$-nondegenerate real hypersurfaces in $\mathbb{C}^N$ with arbitrary nilpotent symbols: Classification of the infinitesimal automorphism algebras

 Observe that the sum of all the negatively graded terms of the commutator $[Y_{-1},X]$ is spanned by the vector fields $Y_{-1}$ and $X_{1-n}$.
 This implies that the expansion of $[Y_{-1},X]$ in the Lie algebra $\hol(M,0)$ does {\em not} contain $X$.

 We claim now that one has $X_2=X_3=...=0$.
 For the component $X_2$, we consider the brackets $[Y_{-j},X]$ and their weighted component of the weight $1$.
 The latter coincide with respectively $[Y_{-j},X_2]$ and have to be a constant multiple of $X_1$.
-The latter is possible only if
+The latter is possible only if, up to a nonzero real multiple,

 The consideration of the bracket $[Y_{-n},X]$ easily gives $A=0$.
 And the above observation on the expansion of $[Y_{-1},X]$ gives lastly $X_2=0$.

 We use the conclusion $X_2=0$ to prove that all the components of $X_3$ are independent of $z_j$ (by commuting with the respective $Y_{-j}$), and then the commutator with $Y_{-n}$ to conclude that $X_3=0$.
 After that the conclusion $X_4=X_5=...=0$ follows by induction (after commuting $X$ with all the $Y_{-j}$).